 Then someone recommended that I increase her calcium intake.

 Growing pains could be a signal that your child’s body needs more calcium.
-Make sense, doesn’t it?
+Makes sense, doesn’t it?
 Your bones are growing and require an extra dose of calcium.
 99% of a child’s calcium is stored in the bones and teeth, where it helps them grow and keeps them strong.

 What about Vitamin D?
 Vitamin D helps the body absorb the calcium.
 A study conducted of children with growing pains showed that only 6% had normal Vitamin D levels.
 Most were lacking Vitamin D.